anwarmontasir/budget-tracker-notes/README.md

 * Flat design is fine, as long as you don't **erase functionality** cues from your UI.

 * Unsure which UI Pattern is appropriate?
 Review [User Interface Design Patterns](http://ui-patterns.com/patterns).

+___

+## CSS Grid

+Not a lot of best practice documentation exists yet on combining [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) with React.

+When combined with [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), CSS Grid is still the most powerful responsive layout tool we have.
+Just be sure to

+* **Plan your components** that use Grid carefully.
+Remember, there is no support yet for subgrids.

+* **Avoid flattening markup** to achieve grid goals.
+Keep your HTML semantic!